Eileen Farrell: Concert and opera career

 Throughout the 1960s she was a frequent soloist with the New York Philharmonic under the direction of Leonard Bernstein; she was also a favorite of Thomas Schippers.
 With Eugene Ormandy, the Philadelphia Orchestra, and the Mormon Tabernacle Choir, she was a featured soloist in an abridged recording of Handel's Messiah.
 The other featured soloists were Martha Lipton, Davis Cunningham and William Warfield.

 From 1971 to 1980, Farrell was professor of music at the Indiana University School of Music in Bloomington.
 From 1983 to 1985, she was professor of music at the University of Maine in Orono.
 She also made several recordings of blues music late in her career, as well as a well-received duet with Frank Sinatra on his Trilogy album (1979), in which they sang a version of the country music hit "For the Good Times".
 This introduced her to a new group of fans, especially Sinatra expert Charles Fasciano, who considered this song his personal favorite.
 She published a memoir, Can't Help Singing, in 1999.

+In her later career, sometime in 1981 or 1982, she hosted her own television show which aired on CBS Cable, where she sang various songs from her career, including "Happiness is a Thing Called Joe" and "I've Got a Right to Sing the Blues" with Ted Taylor accompanying her on piano.

 Beginning in 1987, she began to record pop albums again.
 Her first was for the Audiophile label called With Much Love.
 She later recorded several albums for the Reference label that were well received.

 Farrell was married to a New York Police Department officer, Robert Vincent Reagan, with whom she maintained homes in the Grymes Hill and Emerson Hill areas of Staten Island, New York.
 They had a son and daughter.
 He died in 1986.
 She was elected to Woonsocket's Hall of Fame.
 A resident of Cliffside Park, New Jersey, Farrell died at a nursing home in Park Ridge, New Jersey, on March 23, 2002, aged 82.